faulknerpearce/goalfi/README.md

 ![Alt text](client/images/goalfi.png)

 ## Introduction
-Goalfi is an application that leverages blockchain technology to streamline the way individuals track and accomplish their goals.
-By staking tokens as a commitment to their goals, users are held accountable for their progress.
-If a goal is not met, the tokens are forfeited and redistributed among users who have successfully accomplished their goals.
-This unique approach adds a competitive edge and fosters collective responsibility and gamifies the process of personal achievements.
+Goalfi is designed to motivate users to accomplish quantifiable goals by combining financial commitment with personal accountability.
+Users are held accountable for their progress by pledging funds to join predefined goals.
+Upon goal completion within the stipulated timeframe, users may claim rewards and their initial pledge.
+If they fail, the pledge is forfeited and redistributed to users who completed the goal.
+This approach adds a competitive edge, fosters collective responsibility, and gamifies the process of personal achievements.

 ## Overview
-Goalfi is designed to motivate and reward users for accomplishing quantifiable goals.
-Users can join predefined goals, stake a certain amount of cryptocurrency, and claim rewards upon goal completion within the stipulated timeframe.
-Upgoaled is built in solidity and uses Chainlink Functions for secure and reliable data feeds.
-The smart contract handles the staking, tracking, and reward distribution, ensuring a robust and transparent application.
+Built in Solidity and integrated with Chainlink Functions, Goalfi ensures secure and reliable data feeds.
+The smart contract manages goal creation, staking, progress tracking, and reward distribution, offering a robust and transparent experience.

+#### Wallet and API Connection
+The application integrates with blockchain wallets and links to external APIs to facilitate user authentication and transactions.
+Operating on the Avalanche Fuji testnet, the system delivers decentralized, secure operations powered by a reliable smart contract backend.

 ## Features
-#### User Onboarding:
-- Seamless wallet connection: Users can connect their wallets like MetaMask to the platform with ease.
-- Goal browsing: A variety of goals are available to be selected by the users.

-#### Goal Selection and Staking:
+### Goal Selection and Staking
-- Users can join a goal by pledging an amount of Cryptocurrency to a goal pool within the smart contract.
-- The staked amount is securely locked in the smart contract until the goal's expiration date.
+- Users participate in predefined goals that specify activity type, distance, and duration.
+- Before the goal's start date, users join by staking their desired amount of cryptocurrency.
+- Once staked, the funds are locked until the goal expires.

-#### Tracking and Goal Verification:
+### Tracking and Goal Verification
-- Activity Tracking: Progress of a users activities from an API is passed to in the smart contract using chainlink functions for secure data verification.
+- The application fetches user progress from an external API and passes the data to the smart contract using Chainlink Functions for secure verification.
-- Progress Visualization: Users can visualize their progress towards the goal in ther Dashboard.
+- The smart contract evaluates progress against the goal criteria, marking failures for unmet goal requirements.
+- The smart contract records critical data such as activity, distance covered, and when the activity was recorded.

-#### Goal Completion and Reward Distribution:
+### Goal Completion and Reward Distribution
-- Upon successful completion of the goal within the specified timeframe, users can claim their rewards.
+- After the goal expires, the smart contract evaluates user progress based on recorded data.
+- Users who meet the goal criteria claim their pledge along with a share of forefeited pledges, minus platform fees.
-- Rewards are automatically distributed to eligible users upon successful claim.
+- The rewards are distributed directly to users' wallets.
-- Unclaimed rewards are redistributed among users who completed the goal.
-- Users forfeit their staked amount if the goal is not completed within the timeframe.

-#### Front End and User Interface:
-- The platform provides an intuitive interface for browsing goals, tracking progress, and claiming rewards.
-- The responsive design ensures compatibility across various screen sizes and devices.

-faucet coupon code:
-devrel-avax-0112